-Whether you’re looking for daily maintenance to keep your pet thriving, or for relief when they’re suffering from chronic or acute symptoms, may this post be a great resource.
+Whether you’re looking for allergy relief, daily maintenance to keep your pet thriving, or for relief when they’re suffering from chronic or acute symptoms, may this post be a great resource.
 Also, feel free to add your own experiences and tips in the comments section below the article.

 Yucca is an anti-inflammatory herb, used for both cats and dogs to address joint pain, skin issues and to provide digestive support.
 Yucca needs to be diluted and easily mixes into pet food.

 Here’s how it works: Saponins in yucca create a sort of foam when mixed with water.
 The foam aids the digestive process by helping to admit vitamins and minerals through the walls of the intestine.
 Saponins also alleviate arthritic symptoms and soothe the skin, if used externally.

 How to administer in food?
 As with many herbs, mixing yucca with alfalfa increases its bioavailability.
 Mix 1/2 teaspoon powdered yucca root + 1/2 teaspoon alfalfa for every 1 pound of food.
 If using dry food, add a small amount of water with the herbs before mixing.

 Cautions?
 Yucca should not be used long term, as it can absorb some of the nutrition given.
 Short term it should be given 4-5 times a week, not everyday, for 1-2 months.
 This especially applies to pregnant females.
 Too much yucca can cause vomiting, digestive distress and/or bloating.

 2. Diatomaceous Earth